 From the diet perspective, many of these grains and flours contain a wide variety of vitamins, minerals, fiber, protein and other nutrients.
-Rather than restricting your diet even further, the following are some helpful tips to ensure that the naturally gluten-free products you are purchasing are safe.
+Rather than restricting your diet even further, the following are some helpful tips to ensure that the naturally gluten-free flour and other products you are purchasing are safe.

 1. Do some investigation, and choose products from companies with rigid quality control procedures including: